dzackgarza/Notes/Class_Notes/Linear Algebra/102 Review.md

 - Convert a set of vectors to a basis
 - Convert a basis to an orthonormal basis
 - Determine if a matrix is diagonalizable
+- Compute the matrix for a projection onto a subspace